San Diego Police Department: Misconduct

 In November 2014, two married SDPD officers, Bryce and Jennifer Charpentier, were arrested for burglarizing homes in the San Diego area.
 They were trying to steal prescription painkillers to feed their drug addiction.
 They were both subsequently terminated from SDPD, and sentenced to three years in prison.

 On March 15, 2015, at 5:00 a.m., SDPD officers responded to a domestic disturbance call, waking resident Ian Anderson and his six-year-old pit bull service dog, Burberry.
 Anderson opened the door and informed the officers that they had the wrong address.
 Video surveillance showed Burberry running up to one of the officers who "put his hand out in an attempt to calm the dog," Burberry then ran towards a second officer who can be seen, in a neighborhood surveillance video, to be retreating.
 The officer then drew his gun and shot and killed the dog.

 On March 17, 2015, a U-T San Diego watchdog reported: "A San Diego Police Department dispatcher and anonymous Wikipedia users have edited or deleted paragraphs from the misconduct section of the police department's Wikipedia page five times since January 2014. ...
 The edits, which eliminated references to negative information, came as the police force faced several scandals over officer misconduct."

 Also on March 17, 2015, a U.S. Department of Justice review recommended that the SDPD overhaul its supervision practices following misconduct in which officers took advantage of women sexually.

 In January 2020, Detective Michael Lambert lied to a judge to get a search warrant in a homicide case.
 The investigation led to the suicide of the suspect and in 2021, a six-million dollar ruling against the department.
 Lambert later retired.

+On January 28, 2025, Officer Daniel Gold shot and killed 16-year-old Konoa Wilson as he exited a train station.
+Wilson was fleeing another person who had just shot at him when Gold shot him in the back.
+Gold did not identify himself until after the shooting.
+Wilson had a gun on his person, but there was no evidence he attempted to use it.
+In December 2025, the city of San Diego reached a $30 million settlement with Wilson's family, which is believed to be the largest settlement for a police killing in U.S. history.